Most people are aware of the competitive side of skiing through the excellent productions on TV, Channel 4, BBC and Eurosport.

 In each of the events the racers in earlier races. are split by age so they are competing in a small group, but the overall winner can be from any age.
 Midland Ski Club has racers in all categories, and a social occasion is common after a days racing.

-The formal ski race calender can be found online at www.britski.org.
+The formal ski race calendar can be found online at www.GBski.com.

-At the end of the season there are Grand Prix finale events such as the All England and British Championship, to take part in these the racers have to qualify, having proved their ability in earlier races.
+At the end of the season there are the All England and British Championships, and to take part in these the racers have to qualify, having proved their ability in earlier races.

 Each of these events can find about 150 racers and their families preparing skis, picnicing and enjoying the performance of all competitors and a ful day's enjoyment.

 So if you want to get involved in this and try yourself, come along to the MSC and join in our training.
-We can take you through a whole programme of building skills to race level and who knows: Grand Prix Champion or the Olympics?
+We can take you through a whole programme of building skills to race level and who knows: GBR Champion or the Olympics?